Dating Violence: How To Recognize It And Respond To It

 - Do they compare you with former dates they've had?

-- They get violent when they're angry.
+- They get violent with others when they're angry.

 - They date other people but don't let you do the same.